 We are a major contributor of taxes and royalties to Australia.

 We paid more than USD1.6 billion in taxes and royalties to state and federal governments in the country in 2017.
+2018 data will be released in June 2019.

 We are proud of our socio-economic contribution to Australia.
 In 2017, we paid USD1.5 billion in employee wages and benefits.
+2018 data will be released in June 2019.

 We also make investments in community schemes.
 For example, at McArthur River Mine, in Northern Territory, we have invested USD12.3 million into the community over 10 years, via the MRM Community Benefits Trust.